yeatmanlab/roar-docs/docs/researcher/data-requests/README.md

 # Data Requests

 If you have any questions regarding ROAR data please review the documentation on this website.
-If you still have questions regarding ROAR data, please submit an Data Request Form here: [text](https://github.com/yeatmanlab/roar-bigquery/issues).
+If you still have questions regarding ROAR data, please submit an [Data Request Form](https://github.com/yeatmanlab/roar-bigquery/issues).

 ## Why a Data Request Form?
 The Data Request Form is a great way for researchers to review previous questions proposed by members within the lab regarding ROAR data--think of it like a Stack Overflow or Reddit thread.